What is Artisanal Cheese?

 What is the difference between artisanal and processed cheese?

-Processed cheeses are100% machine made using artificial ingredients and flavors, whereas artisanal cheeses are made mostly by hand and are all natural products.
+Processed cheeses are 100% machine made using artificial ingredients and flavors, whereas artisanal cheeses are made mostly by hand and are all natural products.

 What are artisanal cheese examples?